East Cheshire, Greater Manchester

-Safety and ensuring patients are not harmed within a health and social care setting is everyone’s responsibility and Greater Manchester is in a unique position to be able to support and create a smooth pathway to improvement.
+Safety and ensuring patients are not harmed within a health and social care setting is everyone’s responsibility and Greater Manchester & Eastern Cheshire is in a unique position to be able to support and create a smooth pathway to improvement.

-Through the Patient Safety Collaborative, a joint initiative funded and coordinated by NHS Improvement and delivered by Health innovation Manchester, we can work directly with local teams, supporting them to make sure they have the right skills and resources to implement improvements.
+Through the Greater Manchester and Eastern Cheshire Patient Safety Collaborative, hosted by Health Innovation Manchester, we can work directly with local teams, supporting them to make sure they have the right skills and resources to implement improvements.
 We can also share good practice across the health system, focus on people-centred care and build relationships with NHS staff, business and academia to stimulate innovation and improvement.

-The PSC has been set up to support, connect and provide initiatives and activities to drive improvement and ensure patient safety is embedded throughout the Greater Manchester health and social care community.
+The PSC has been set up to support, connect and provide initiatives and activities to drive improvement and ensure patient safety is embedded throughout the Greater Manchester and Eastern Cheshire health and social care community.

 When Gillian Bardsley had a poor experience giving birth to her daughter Jessie in February 2017 following an induction at the Royal Oldham Hospital, she was inspired to bring about change for other women.